kevinaud/dynamic-forms-docs/Welcome file.md

 		  ```

 			- This is called the [Visitor Design Pattern](https://sourcemaking.com/design_patterns/visitor)
-			- Here's what can go wrong if you decided to use a bunch of if statements instead of using a class that implements the Visitor interface
+			- Here's what can go wrong if you decide to use a bunch of if statements instead of using a class that implements the Visitor interface
 				- Let's say the View Models were being generated the first way, by using if statements to check the concrete type of each rule.
-				- Someone goes in and creates a new Rule type, let's call it `EvenNumberRule`
+				- Someone goes in and creates a new Rule type, let's call it `EvenNumberFormRule`
-				- After that, they go and add a method`EvenNumberRule` to the IFormRuleVisitor interface
+				- After that, they go and add a method for `EvenNumberFormRule` to the IFormRuleVisitor interface and run the application... everything works!
+No errors!
 ## Front End

  - The front end consists of two VueJS applications